Images

 | Status | Current status of the image. |

-| Updated time | Timestamp fo the last update. |
+| Updated Time | Timestamp of the last update. |

-| Creation time | Creation timestamp. |
+| Creation Time | Creation timestamp. |

 | Topics | List of topics associated with the image. |